What Is A Bay Window?

 - Roller Blinds

 These blinds are counted amongst the most incredible options for bay window blinds.
 They suit perfectly for multi-faceted, box, and angled bay window and can be mounted to each glass pane individually offering a substantial increase in privacy and light control.
 Additionally, roller blinds are available in various unique fabrics as well as colors.
 This way you will be able to coordinate these slim blinds with your Victorian-style decor easily.
 Generally, larger bay windows are the major reason for the loss of heat in houses, especially if the windows don’t possess double glazing.
-Using thermal roller blinds helps to avoid heat loss saving on energy bills.
+Using thermal blinds helps to avoid heat loss saving on energy bills.

 - Roman Blinds